danimtb/conan_sigstore_plugin/README.md

 ```
 Description of the contents:

-- **provider**: Name of the angent that is signing the package.
+- **provider**: Name of the agent that is signing the package.
 This is also used in the verification process to choose
   the right keys to verify.
 - **method**: Method use to sign the packages.
 This is useful to indicate different signing formats
   (`openssl`, `gpg`, `minisign`, `signify`...) and to be able to support them for signing and verification inside the